ravir4/DevOpsInsights/jenkins_pipeline.md

 ### Communicating with toolchains

-Send pipeline status to Bluemix toolchains by using the `notifyOTC` command.
+Send pipeline status to {{site.data.keyword.Bluemix_notm}} toolchains by using the `notifyOTC` command.
 To learn more about integrating Jenkins with toolchains, [see the documentation](https://console.ng.bluemix.net/docs/services/ContinuousDelivery/toolchains_integrations.html#jenkins).
 You can disregard steps 6d through 6f, as they only apply to freeform Jenkins projects.

 This step requires two parameters and can also take an optional one.